TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 Each method allows any view model class that derives from the ViewModelBase class to perform hierarchical navigation by invoking the InternalNavigateToAsync method.
-In addition, the second NavigateToAsync method enables navigation data to be specified as an argument that\'s passed to the view model being navigated to, where it\'s typically used to perform initialization.
+In addition, the second NavigateToAsync method enables navigation data to be specified as an argument that's passed to the view model being navigated to, where it's typically used to perform initialization.
 For more information, see [Passing parameters during navigation](#passing-parameters-during-navigation).